 Does every newcomer need every item?+

-No. Students, IEC/PVT workers, permanent residents, and families have different requirements.
+No. Students, workers, permanent residents, families, and temporary residents have different requirements.
 Use this as a planning map and verify official rules.

 What documents matter most at arrival?+